rsrchen/ecs129-project/How To Use.md

 Then, some flags and arguments.
 1. `-p 1grq` tells the program that the PDB ID of the solved protein structure is 1GRQ.
 This is the PDB file for the solved structure of [CHLORAMPHENICOL PHOSPHOTRANSFERASE IN COMPLEX WITH P-AMINO-CHLORAMPHENICOL FROM STREPTOMYCES VENEZUELAE](https://www.rcsb.org/structure/1GRQ).
 2. `-h b2b87` tells the program that the ColabFold hash is b2b87.
 When I used ColabFold to predict how this protein would fold, it gave me a jobname and attached a hash value to it.
 All the PDB files of AlphaFold's structure predictions now have this hash value, b2b87, in their filenames.
 The program will use this hash value to discern which structure predictions are of the same protein.
-It's important.
 3. You'll notice there's no `-s`, `-a`, `-c`, or `-C`.
 The program will use the default values for the solved structures directory, AlphaFold predictions directory, chains of the predicted structure to examine, and chains of the solved structure to examine.

 The program will run and print some comparison stats to the shell, as well as display a heatmap and bar graph visualizing the data.